Vanier, Joseph Emile

 In 1888 that he began to advertise himself as an architect in Montreal, but it was not until a decade later that he received his first major architectural commission for St. Jean Baptiste Roman Catholic Church, Rachel Street (1898-1903), a classically inspired work which drew upon Italian Renaissance precedents.
 He won this commission in an architectural competition against 15 other competitors, and this achievement drew international press attention (Architect & Contract Reporter [London], lix, 10 June 1898, 376).
 He served as Professor of Geodetics and Hydrography at the Ecole Polytechnique in Montreal from 1880 until 1896, and was later asked to design the new home for the Ecole for which he presented a monumental Beaux-Arts design that was completed in 1904.
 His last known architectural proposal was a stiff and awkward scheme for the Canadian Battlefields Memorial Competition in 1921; his design was not premiated (Const., xiv, June 1921, 168, illus.).

 He was one of the founding members of the Royal Architectural Institute of Canada in 1907, and earned the respect of his professional colleagues in the architectural community in Montreal who elected him as President of the Province of Quebec Association of Architects in 1921.
 In 1927 he was awarded a Doctorate in Science from the University of Montreal for his contribution to the engineering profession in Canada.
 He worked briefly as president of Laurin & Leitch Engineering Co. and died in Montreal on 11 October 1934.
 His son George moved to Paris, France where he was educated at the Ecole des Beaux Arts and later honoured by the French government for his work in the reconstruction of many French towns badly damaged during World War I (R.A.I.C.
 Journal, iii, Nov.-Dec.
 1926, 248).
-Vanier died in Montreal on 11 October 1934 (obituary in La Presse [Montreal], 12 Oct.
-1934, 12; Journal of the Engineering Institute of Canada, xvii, Nov.
+Vanier died in Montreal on 11 October 1934 (obituary in the Montreal Daily Star, 12 October 1934, 30, obit.
+La Presse [Montreal], 12 Oct.
+1934, 12; obit.
+Journal of the Engineering Institute of Canada, xvii, Nov.
 1934, 500; biography in Montreal, The Metropolis of Canada, Illustrated, 1894; B. Sulte, A History of Quebec, 1908, ii, 816-18; Biographies Canadiennes Francaises, i, 1920, 166).
 A photographic portrait of Vanier can be found in J.A.
 Cooper, Men of Canada, 1901-02.
 A detailed biography of Joseph E. Vanier has recently been published in The Dictionary of Canadian Biography, Vol. 16, 1931-40 (available online).

 MONTREAL & AREA